open-telemetry/opentelemetry-js-contrib/RELEASING.md

-# Releasing OpenTelemetry Packages (for Maintainers Only)
+s# Releasing OpenTelemetry Packages (for Maintainers Only)

 This document explains how to publish all OT modules at version x.y.z.
 Ensure that you’re following semver when choosing a version number.